 The Mackinac Bridge Labor Day Run is a non-competitive run of about five miles over the Mackinac Bridge.
-It is organized by the Governor’s office, the Michigan Fitness Foundation, and the Mackinac Bridge Authority.
+It is organized by the Governor’s office, the Michigan Fitness Foundation and the Mackinac Bridge Authority.
 This is not a timed event and the course will not be certified for distance.
-The Mackinac Bridge Labor Day Run is limited to 500 participants who will be selected in a lottery drawn in June of 2013.
+The Mackinac Bridge Labor Day Run will be limited to 500 participants who will be selected in a lottery drawn in June of 2014.

 Eligibility for Lottery

 Must be 18 years old by September 1, 2014 (you will be asked to provide proof of your age)

 Must have participated in a Pure Michigan FITness Series running event endorsed by the Governor’s Council on Physical Fitness that takes place between June 1, 2013 and May 31, 2014.
 Endorsed events after May 31, 2014 will become part of the eligible events for the 2015 Labor Day Run.

 Runners who expect to run slower than 12 minutes per mile and/or who cannot run the entire five miles should not enter the lottery.
 It is important to keep the runners and walkers as separate groups for this event.

 If you were not selected in the lottery, please consider enjoying the celebration by participating in the Mackinac Bridge Walk.